burncycl/trump-donald/README.md

 Trump Ads cost money.
 Script will browse the top two Google Ads in a loop.
 Thus costing the campaign money.

+Written for Linux systems.
+But, with some technical skill can be utilized on Mac or Windows.

 ![Google Ads](google_ads.png)

+But wait, won't Google Detect you're a bot?

-Based on Google's Documentation, the click is counted as soon as it's received.
+Maybe...Based on Google's Documentation, the click is counted as soon as it's received.

 ```
 Counting clicks